Statement by Mr. Chris Kwaja

 I am honoured to address the Human Rights Council as the Chairperson- Rapporteur of the Working Group on the use of mercenaries as a means of violating human rights and impeding the right of peoples to self-determination.

-Over the past year, the Working Group has actively pursued the implementation of its mandate through meetings and consultations with a broad range of stakeholders.
+Over the past year, the Working Group has continued to actively pursue the implementation of its mandate.
+While two of our three annual sessions in the past year were shortened and convened online due to the global pandemic, we have continued engaging with Member States, international and non-governmental organizations and other relevant interlocutors, and convened expert consultations and panel events.
 I thank all those who met with us and contributed to our work.

-Let me now turn to the country visits presented to this Council.
+Let me now turn to the country visit presented to this Council.

 Ladies and Gentlemen,